Wolderik/osm-knooppunten-netwerken/README.md

 Below are instructions for gathering data from the overpass API.

 - Go to overpass-turbo.eu
 - Use the wizard to create a query with your region of choice.
+For hiking this would be: `(network=rwn and network:type=node_network and type:relation) or (rwn_ref=* and network:type=node_network and type:node)`
-For Noord-Brabant this would be: `rwn_ref=* and network:type=node_network and type:node in Noord-Brabant`
+  For cycling network: 'rcn_ref=* and network:type=node_network and type:node in Noord-Brabant`

 - Run the query and export the results as geojson
-- Open the geojson file in JOSM
-- Click "file > save as" and save as .osm file

 You now have succesfully created a dataset that can be used by this program.

 ## Routedatabank

-This data is not downloadable without account, but you can make use of the data in this repository (only for OSM purposes).
+This data is not downloadable without account.
+But the comparison results are added in this repository (only for OSM purposes).
-Contact Friso Smit (fw.smit01@gmail.com) if you need a more up-to-date version of the dataset.

 # Command line interface